 - Practice a sustaining and caring way of life in consumption, being, and practice.

-- Provide a respite and a recess for all those who may be seeking or those who wish, as well as for Tewa and Nagarik Aawaz (which is located within the Tewa Centre) and their national, regional, and international networks.
+- Provide a respite and a recess for all those who may be seeking or those who wish, as well as for Tewa and Nagarik Aawaz (which is located within Deepyogini) and their national, regional, and international networks.

-The philosophy and values of the Tewa Centre is aligned with Tewa – the Nepal women's fund.
+The philosophy and values of Deepyogini (Tewa Centre) is aligned with Tewa – the Nepal women's fund.
 As such, transparency, accountability, respect, diversity, frugality, are its ongoing practice.
 However as a purely service delivery center it is intended to infuse love, gifting, and caring into its practice.
 It is intended to generate income, but not simply for "profit".
 Its profit needs to ensure dignity, self- sufficiency, abundance, sharing and gifting, and ongoing self-reliance for all who are engaged in this process.

-Why Do You Need to Visit/Stay at the Tewa Centre
+Why Do You Need to Visit/Stay at Deepyogini (Tewa Centre)

-In order to ensure that you have a most memorable and a very special stay in Kathmandu we invite you to stay at the Tewa Centre for the following reasons:
+In order to ensure that you have a most memorable and a very special stay in Kathmandu we invite you to stay at Deepyogini (Tewa Centre) for the following reasons:

 - It totally models women's vision, leadership, and work over 20 years